Toton Churches supports three mission partners and some other organisations and projects described below through both prayer and financial giving.

 Hope also supports many neighbourhood food banks across the city, helping people out of crisis and directing people to life-changing support.

-We support Bisoke Balikenga , the Provincial Youth Co-ordinator for the Anglican Church in DR (Democratic Republic) Congo and Congo Brazzavillas, as a Local Worker through the CMS Timothy Fund.
+We support Bisoke Balikenga , the Provincial Youth Co-ordinator for the Anglican Church in DR (Democratic Republic) Congo and Congo Brazzavillas.
+From January 2019 CMS support for Bisoke Balikenga was extended for a further two years.
+Bisoke will continue to be funded through CMS Global Mission through the Local Leaders programme

 We have known Bisoke personally since January 2010 when he was with us for 3 months whilst studying with the Centre for Youth Ministry at St John’s College Bramcote.
 He was encouraged, mentored and developed into this role by Judy Acheson, who is now retired and back in the UK after many years service in DR Congo, and with whom St Peter’s had a link through CMS.